-Spring is right around the corner and that means people are taking to the outdoors to take care of lawns and gardens.
+Spring is here and with COVID-19 social distancing orders in place that means people are taking to the outdoors to care for lawns and gardens more than ever!
 The American College of Emergency Physicians want you to stay safe and ensure that you don’t sustain injuries outdoors, that will end up keeping you indoors.

 According to the National Safety Council there were nearly 320,000 injuries related to yard and garden equipment in 2018, the most recent year available.